 Harvesting for oil will take place regularly, possibly once every 2 years or thereabouts and would require productive agricultural land and the extensive use of fertiliser and irrigation.

 Extensive testing and analysis would also be required to determine the chemical composition of Australian Leptospermum oils.

-Most importantly though is that Leptospermum produces flowers on last years wood meaning that if the foliage is being regularly harvested then flowering will be seriously compromised.
+Most importantly though is that Leptospermum produces flowers on last years wood meaning that if the foliage is being regularly harvested, then flowering will be severely compromised.